innovaccer/engine-docs/README.md

 > TLDR: In recent years, thanks to Node.js, JavaScript has become the “lingua franca” of the web for both front and backend applications.
 This has given rise to awesome projects like Angular, React and Vue which improve developer productivity and enable the construction of fast, testable, and extensible frontend applications.
 However, while plenty of superb libraries, helpers, and tools exist for Node (and server-side JavaScript), none of them effectively solve the main problem - architecture.

-> engine Eninge provides an out-of-the-box application architecture which allows for effortless creation of highly testable, scalable, loosely coupled, and easily maintainable  largescale frontend web applications as set of independent micro frontends.
+> engine provides an out-of-the-box application architecture which allows for effortless creation of highly testable, scalable, loosely coupled, and easily maintainable  largescale frontend web applications as set of independent micro frontends.

 ## A Big Ball of Mud